 La Grange Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, La Grange Park is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in La Grange Park who work in management occupations (15.24%), office and administrative support (12.82%), and sales jobs (10.90%).

 Also of interest is that La Grange Park has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, La Grange Park is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, La Grange Park really has some of the features that families look for when choosing a good community to raise children.
 Is La Grange Park perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 In La Grange Park, however, the average commute to work is quite long.
-On average, people spend 30.68 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 31.33 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

+La Grange Park is a somewhat ethnically-diverse village.
 The people who call La Grange Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange Park residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in La Grange Park include German, Italian, Polish, and English.
+Important ancestries of people in La Grange Park include German, Italian, Polish, and Czech.